TIBCOSoftware/tp-helm-charts/docs/workshop/microk8s/bare-metal-data-plane/README.md

 > [!NOTE]
 >
-> Please note down the name of the storage class name **`microk8s-hostpath`** (example above), you will need this during the provisioning wizard of the Bare Metal Data Plane on TIBCO Platform.
+> Please note down the name of the storage class name **`microk8s-hostpath`** (example above), you will need this during the provisioning wizard of the Control Tower Data Plane on TIBCO Platform.

 ### Alternate storage class
 The default storage class uses storage on the host storage system but there are alternative types that can be used as well.